andersamer/site-main/content/blog/making_an_e_paper_bot_part_2.md

 Next, it was time to create a text-wrapping function.
 Not only did my text have to wrap when it hit a certain width, but the font size had to be adjusted to accomodate for super long strings.

-I ended up measuring both the width and height of the text character by character by creating a new instance of the `bbox` class each time a character was added.
+I ended up measuring both the width and height of the text character by character by creating a new instance of the [`ImageDraw.textbbox`](https://pillow.readthedocs.io/en/latest/reference/ImageDraw.html#PIL.ImageDraw.ImageDraw.textbbox) class each time a character was added.
 This allowed me to know when to break lines and when to make font size bigger/smaller.

 It took a few iterations, but I eventually got it: